Matthewvliay/whatsapp-clone/README.md

 # WhatsApp Clone
-Hi, this is a chat application using React and Firebase for authentication.
+This is a chat application using React and Firebase for authentication.
 If you wish to view a demonstration, here is a <a href="https://clever-wescoff-4551f4.netlify.app/"> live demo</a>.

 ## Available Scripts